 Transactions in currencies other than the functional currencies of the Group's entities (foreign currencies) are recorded at the exchange rates at the dates of the transactions.
 At each statement of financial position date monetary assets and liabilities denominated in foreign currencies are translated at the exchange rates at the date of statement of financial position.
-Exchange differences arising from changes in exchange rates are recognised in the consolidated statement of comprehensive income within "Foreign exchange gain/loss, net".
+Exchange differences arising from changes in exchange rates are recognised in the consolidated statement of comprehensive income within "Foreign exchange loss, net".
 Non-monetary items carried at historical cost are translated at the exchange rate on the date of transaction.
 Non-monetary items measured at fair value in a foreign currency, including equity investments, are translated at the exchange rate on the date on which the most recent fair value was determined.
-Effects of exchange rate changes on non-monetary items measured at fair value gain or loss.
+Effects of exchange rate changes on non-monetary items measured at fair value in a foreign currency are recorded as part of the fair value gain or loss.